samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 <a name = "path"></a>
 ### My Non-traditional Path to Machine Learning

 When I was working as a consultant, the single question I got asked the most was: *"how did you break into this field"*?
 To be honest, I have never felt my answer was sufficiently informative.
 I usually start by mentioning my interest in math, something I decided to study in college.
-However, I did not start coding until I was a junior in college, nor had I taken a single computer science course until then.
-My job right out of college was not explicitly in Data Science, nor was any of my coursework in school.
+However, I did not start coding until I was a junior in college and took my first computer science course.
+My job right out of college was not explicitly in machine learning either, nor was any of my coursework in school.

 Indeed, 90% of my college Machine Learning came from online forums, blogs, and tutorials.
 Generally, I would find a project that seemed interesting and try to replicate it.
 Along the way, I would do my best to pick up the knowledge (programming, mathematics, architecture) I needed to complete it well.
 I do not necessarily condone this approach - learning in such an ad-hoc way can lead to lots of confusion.
 For me though, it was exciting to chase after some new technology, learning whatever I could along the way.